Great Synagogue (Warsaw): History

 The Great Synagogue was built by the Warsaw's Jewish community between 1875 and 1878 at Tłomackie street, in the south-eastern tip of the district in which the Jews were allowed to settle by the Russian Imperial authorities of Congress Poland.
 The main architect was Leandro Marconi.
+It was opened on 26 September 1878 in celebration of Rosh Hashanah.